Catherine Levene, digital media executive, begins a two-year term this month that ends in November 2024, according to a news release.

 Mitchell, who announced her departure this month, said on Twitter that her last day with the station was in February.
 “My resignation wasn’t that complicated: while there is so much work to do, sadly, the formula for my departure is predictably shared across the DEI profession: lack of leadership commitment + lack of resource support = end of tenure,” she said.

-Mitchell joined KQED in 2019 as manager of learning for DEI and moved into the director position in 2020.
-She has since become chief of staff for Kos Med Media, a production company for healthcare professionals.
+Mitchell joined KQED in 2019 as manager of learning, DEI, and moved into the director position in 2020.
+She has since become chief of staff and DEI for Daily Kos, a progressive media and activism hub.